Feature request #5980

 I'll put priority to "high" since I think this really should be added to the next version.

-#1 Updated by Robin Lovelace almost 7 years ago
+#1 Updated by Robin Lovelace about 7 years ago

 Even better: add a software-centre style user rating system.